← Back to Overview

 TRANSPARENCY, NOT MYSTERY.

-Every ingredient is listed with its exact dose
+Every ingredient is listed with its exact dose.

+No proprietary blends.
 No hidden ratios.
-If we put it in the gum, we tell
+If we put

-you what it is and how much is there.
+it in the gum, we tell you what it is and how much

-[Shop FLOW →]
+[Start with FLOW →]

 Design direction: Each of the three choices should feel like a short editorial story.
 Think Aesop's ingredient pages — beautiful type, generous spacing, maybe a subtle texture or botanical illustration alongside each one.
 Not a comparison table.
 Not infographics.
 Stories.